Gastric Sleeve, Sleeve Gastrectomy

 Sleeve gastrectomy is an alternative for patients who may not be good candidates for gastric bypass because of concerns about rerouting the intestines.
 It also may be an option for patients who would be candidates for gastric banding but are uncomfortable with the idea of having a foreign device placed around the stomach.

 In some cases, sleeve gastrectomy may also be performed as a preliminary procedure for patients who have a very high body mass index (BMI) and are at high risk of developing complications from gastric bypass surgery.
 The gastric sleeve allows patients to begin losing weight, bringing their BMIs down to a level at which the gastric bypass procedure can be performed without the increased risks associated with extreme obesity.

-At our practice in Victoria, Texas this and other weight loss operations are performed laparoscopically, significantly reducing the amount of risk, discomfort, and recovery time.
+For most bariatric patients seen at our locations in Victoria and Corpus Christi, Texas, the sleeve gastrectomy and other weight loss operations are performed laparoscopically.
+Minimally invasive surgical techniques significantly reduce the amount of risk, discomfort, and recovery time.